vumichien/cocoindex/docs/docs/core/basics.md

 ## Life cycle of an indexing flow

-An indexing flow, once set up, maintains a long-lived relationship between data source and data in target storage.
+An indexing flow, once set up, maintains a long-lived relationship between data source and target.
 This means:

-1. The target storage created by the flow remain available for querying at any time
+1. The target created by the flow remain available for querying at any time

-2. As source data changes (new data added, existing data updated or deleted), data in the target storage are updated to reflect those changes, on certain pace, according to the update mode:
+2. As source data changes (new data added, existing data updated or deleted), data in the target are updated to reflect those changes, on certain pace, according to the update mode:

     *   **One time update**: Once triggered, CocoIndex updates the target data to reflect the version of source data up to the current moment.